torvalds/linux/Documentation/kbuild/kconfig-language.rst

-express in boolean abstraction of the inferred semantics of Kconfig to translate Kconfig logic into boolean formulas and run a SAT solver on this to find dead code / features (always inactive), 114 dead features were found in Linux using this methodology [1]_ (Section 8: Threats to validity).
+express in boolean abstraction of the inferred semantics of Kconfig to translate Kconfig logic into boolean formulas and run a SAT solver on this to find dead code / features (always inactive), 114 dead features were found in GNU/Linux using this methodology [1]_ (Section 8: Threats to validity).
-The kismet tool, based on the semantics in [10]_, finds abuses of reverse dependencies and has led to dozens of committed fixes to Linux Kconfig files [11]_.
+The kismet tool, based on the semantics in [10]_, finds abuses of reverse dependencies and has led to dozens of committed fixes to GNU/Linux Kconfig files [11]_.

 Confirming this could prove useful as Kconfig stands as one of the leading industrial variability modeling languages [1]_ [2]_.
 Its study would help